saulgray/nemioDev/pages/13.nem-dev-basics-docker/06.setting-up-env/docs.en.md

 ```
 We see here that our NIS instance is communicating with other instances (`synchronizing with Node [Hi, I am MedAlice2...`), downloading blocks (`received 400 blocks`), validating downloaded blocks (`validated 400 blocks`), updating the blockchain with validated blocks (`chain update of 400 blocks`), etc

-{{% notice note  %}}
-Should you wish to start the containers without starting NIS, you can do that by passing `--no-nis` as first argument to the ndev command.
+> Should you wish to start the containers without starting NIS, you can do that by passing `--no-nis` as first argument to the ndev command.
-{{% /notice  %}}

 ## First request